 Just energy transitions & coal phase out:

 - The Economics of a Just Transition.
 With Ireri Hernandez Carballo, Elena Verdolini, Massimo Tavoni and Francesco Vona.
 Accepted for publication.
-Working paper available on request.
+Working paper.

 - Coal fired power plants and industrial development.
 Evidence from Indonesia.
 With Leonard Missbach, Sebastian Kraus & Sebastian Renner.
 Working paper.